ssteinerx/django-uwsgi-nginx-bootstrap3-docker/README.md

 In /app currently a django project is created with startproject.
-You will probably want to replace the content of /app with the root of your django project,And delete manage.py.
+You will probably want to replace the content of /app with the root of your django project, and delete manage.py.

-revise uwsgi.ini :"module=*YourDjangoProjectName*.wsgi:application".you will need to make sure the python path to the wsgi.py file is relative to that.
+Revise uwsgi.ini :module=*YourDjangoProjectName*.wsgi:application. you will need to make sure the python path to the wsgi.py file is relative to that.